bbauska/CC0101EN/README.md

 5. And the 5th characteristic, Measured Service, means that you only pay for what you use or reserve as you go; if you’re not using resources, you’re not paying.
 Resource usage is monitored, measured, and reported transparently based on utilization.

+## Module 1.b: Definition & Essential Characteristics of Cloud Computing
+>Cloud computing, also referred to as “the cloud,” is the delivery of on-demand computing resources—everything from applications to data centers—over the internet on a pay-for-use basis.

+>To get a common understanding of cloud computing, let’s start with the US National Institute of Standards and Technology (_NIST_’s) definition of cloud computing.
+_NIST_ defines cloud computing as a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+Examples of computing resources include networks, servers, storage, applications, and services.
+This cloud model is composed of five essential characteristics, three deployment models, and three service models.

 ## Module 1.c: History & Evolution of Cloud Computing
 >Cloud computing is an evolution of technology over time.